-• Quality.
-The quality of satisfactory academic progress is measured by the student's cumulative grade point average (GPA), which includes all grades received at Point University and (for transfer students) all grades earned at institutions other than Point.
-To satisfy the quality standard, undergraduate students must maintain a minimum cumulative GPA of at least 2.0 on a 4-point scale, while graduate students must maintain a minimum cumulative GPA of at least 3.0 on a 4-point scale.
-(REMINDER: Students must achieve these same cumulative GPA levels in order to graduate from Point.)
+Qualitative Standard.
+The qualitative standard is based on the student's cumulative grade point average (GPA), which includes all grades received at Point University and (for transfer students) all grades earned at institutions other than Point.
+To satisfy the quality standard, a student must meet the following GPA at each evaluation: